 - Once you have got the verification, you should add in a show.

 - Add your RSS feed, click on submit, and wait for it to get approval.

 5. How to Submit Your Podcast to Spotify?

 Spotify is a highly popular website for downloading and listening to music with high-quality audio and an ad-free experience.
 Lately, it has been on the path to becoming the largest podcasting website.

 Earlier, it was a bit of a hassle to get your podcast up on Spotify, but that is no longer the case.
 They recently released a beta program called “Spotify for podcasters.”

-After that, you need to wait for Spotify to make their move.
+After that, you need to wait for Spotify to make its move.

 Obtaining a podcast host platform is good progress towards your goal, but you will need to buy some professional equipment to record high-quality audio for a successful podcast.